Dr. Phillip A. Hough

-Teaching: Labor and globalization, research methods and design, sociology of development, drugs and society, sociological theory.
+Teaching: Labor and globalization, research methods and design, sociology of development, drugs and society, economic sociology, sociological theory.

 Phillip A. Hough is an Associate Professor in the Department of Sociology at Florida Atlantic University.
 He received his doctoral degree from The Johns Hopkins University in 2007.
 His main areas of expertise are political economy, labor and agrarian movements, global commodity studies, comparative and world historical sociology, and Latin American development.
 His research focuses on questions related to labor/agrarian struggles and global capitalism, state and paramilitary violence, class and state formation, and the social contradictions of global commodity chains.
 The bulk of his research draws upon qualitative and comparative-historical methods of analysis.
-His recent work has been published in various scholarly journals, including Politics and Society, Global Labour Journal, the Journal of World Systems Research, International Journal of Comparative Sociology, Review: A Journal of the Fernand Braudel Center, Environment and Planning A, among others.
+His recent work has been published in various scholarly journals, including Politics and Society, Global Labour Journal, the Journal of World Systems Research, International Journal of Comparative Sociology, Review: A Journal of the Fernand Braudel Center, Environment and Planning A, Journal of Agrarian Change, among others.

 Dr. Hough was recently awarded a prestigious American Council for Learned Society (ACLS) fellowship.
-He will use this ACLS fellowship, in addition to a full-year academic sabbatical (2018-2019), to complete the writing of a book manuscript, tentatively titled: At the Margins of the Global Market: Making Workers, Commodities, and Crisis in Rural Colombia.
+He used this ACLS fellowship, in addition to a full-year academic sabbatical (2018-2019), to complete the writing of a book manuscript, tentatively titled: At the Margins of the Global Market: Making Workers, Commodities, and Crisis in Rural Colombia.
 This book focuses on the intersection of capitalist development, political violence, and struggles for labor and land rights in Colombia’s coffee, banana, and coca-producing regions.
 It pulls together over a decade of research in various field sites, including the large banana plantations of Colombia's tropical coastal region of Urabá, the small and medium-sized farms that run along the Andean slopes of Viejo Caldas, and the remote frontier towns of Caquetá, where the Andes descend southwards into the grassy plains of the Amazon basin.
 He is also working on a second manuscript, Post-Neoliberal Possibilities: Class Formation, Developmental Politics, and the Coffee Crisis in Colombia, that draws specifically on his research on the plight of Colombia's coffee farmers, who have been at the forefront of a national agrarian movement that demands food sovereignty and rural sustainability.